Vietnam.vn - Nền tảng quảng bá Việt Nam

 Navy Pier has been redeveloped into a multi-purpose entertainment space (Photo source: Collected)

-Jutting out from the shores of Lake Michigan, Navy Pier is one of Chicago’s most iconic summer destinations.
-With over a century of history, it has been redeveloped into a multi-purpose entertainment space that is a must-see destination for both tourists and locals.
+Jutting out from the shores of Lake Michigan, Navy Pier is one of Chicago’s most iconic summer attractions.
+With over a century of history, it has been redeveloped into a multi-purpose entertainment space that is a must-see for both tourists and locals.

-Navy Pier features the giant Centennial Wheel, which offers panoramic views of the city and Lake Michigan from an ideal height.
+Navy Pier is notable for its giant Ferris wheel, the Centennial Wheel, which offers panoramic views of the city and Lake Michigan from an ideal height.
 In addition, visitors can participate in many amusement rides, visit the Chicago Children's Museum, or take a boat tour along the Chicago River.

-In the summer, Navy Pier comes alive with outdoor shows, regular fireworks displays on Wednesday and Saturday nights, and dozens of colorful restaurants, bars, food stands, and vendors.
+In the summer, Navy Pier comes alive with outdoor shows, regular fireworks displays on Wednesday and Saturday nights, and dozens of restaurants, bars, food stalls, and colorful vendors.
 It’s the perfect place for a fun afternoon with family, friends, or loved ones.

 4. Field Museum